 American Diabetes Association (ADA)

-As of press time, the country’s largest established diabetes organization had NOT yet canceled its annual Scientific Sessions conference scheduled for June 12–16 in Chicago.
+The country’s largest established diabetes organization has cancelled its annual in-person Scientific Sessions conference, scheduled for June 12–16 in Chicago.
+Instead, the ADA is shifting the event to an entirely virtual conference.

-That event brings in roughly 13,000 researchers and experts from around the world, with representation from at least 115 countries.
+That event traditionally brings in roughly 14,000+ researchers and experts from around the world, with representation from at least 115 countries.

-“We are being cautious, conservative, and consistent because the health and safety of our volunteers, advocates, employees, community partners and friends is our top priority,” spokeswoman Sabrena Pringle tells DiabetesMine.
+“We are being cautious, conservative, and consistent because the health and safety of our volunteers, advocates, employees, community partners and friends is our top priority,” spokeswoman Sabrena Pringle told DiabetesMine in mid-March.

 - Any ADA events that had been scheduled to kick off between March 9 and May 1 will be postponed until further notice, including local expo health fairs, luncheons, and Tour de Cure bike rides planned in varying cities and states.